Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

 A popular case study is the use of IBM’s Watson (an AI system) to script an ad for the Lexus ES.

-There are so many other AI tools that follows similar principles and are used to create compelling ads, some are video editors such as Magisto and smart cameras such as Adobe Photoshop.
+There are so many other AI tools that follow similar principles and are used to create compelling ads, some are video editors such as Magisto and smart cameras such as Adobe Photoshop.

-- Audience Targeting: This is closely tied to audience research/analysis.
-Where audience research/analysis is on the planning stage of advertising, audience targeting is at the execution stage.
+This is closely tied to audience research/analysis.
+Where audience research/analysis is in the planning stage of advertising, audience targeting is at the execution stage.

 Think of audience targeting as a system for getting your ads to reach the kind of people you want your ads to reach.